Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Performance and Speed

 Wood is a versatile material that ranges in hardness, from something you can break with your fingers to something that needs a chainsaw to be dealt with.
-What you’re looking for is a machine that allows you the range of speeds.
+What you’re looking for is a machine that allows you a range of speeds.

-A device with more varying speeds will help give you that leverage to move between jobs swiftly.
-Your router will further need a high-power output; for regular jobs, if the router gives an average 16000 to 27000 RPM, then you’re good to go.
+A device with varying speeds will help give you that leverage to move between jobs swiftly.
+Your router will further need a high-power output; for regular jobs, if the router gives an average of 16000 to 27000 RPM, then you’re good to go.

 • Handling